MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 ---
-title: Windows Autopilot deployment for existing devices in Intune and Configuration Manager - Step 8 of 10 - Speeding up the deployment process (optional)
+title: Windows Autopilot deployment for existing devices in Intune and Configuration Manager - Step 8 of 10 - Speed up the deployment process (optional)
-description: Windows Autopilot deployment for existing devices in Intune and Configuration Manager - Step 8 of 10 - Speeding up the deployment process (optional). ms.prod: windows-client ms.localizationpriority: medium
+description: Windows Autopilot deployment for existing devices in Intune and Configuration Manager - Step 8 of 10 - Speed up the deployment process (optional). ms.prod: windows-client ms.localizationpriority: medium
 author: frankroj